sst/sst/www/docs/constructs/StaticSite.about.md

-The `StaticSite` construct is a higher level CDK construct that makes it easy to create a static website.
+The `StaticSite` construct is a higher-level CDK construct that makes it easy to create a static website.
 It provides a simple way to build and deploy the site to AWS:

-- The assets are deployed to an S3 Bucket, and served out from a CloudFront CDN for fast content delivery.
+- The assets are deployed to an S3 Bucket and served out from a CloudFront CDN for fast content delivery.
 - It enables you to [configure custom domains](#custom-domains) for the website URL.
-- It also enable you to [automatically set the environment variables](#environment-variables) for your static site directly from the outputs in your SST app.
+- It also enables you to [automatically set the environment variables](#environment-variables) for your static site directly from the outputs in your SST app.

 ## Working locally